danchal/nc-docker/.examples/docker-compose/with-nginx-proxy/mariadb-cron-redis/fpm/README.md

         $ borg list /repository/nextcloud_xxxxyyyy

-3. Then, execute the restore script, e.g.
+1. Then, execute the restore script, e.g.

         $ /app/nextcloud-backup.sh restore /repository/nextcloud_xxxxyyyy 2019-01-12T01:23:45 config

         Note:
         This will completely overwrite the Nextcloud Data, Configuration and Application.
 Do a backup before.
         The final parameter is optional, when present the signal and rclone configuration files will also be restored.
+1. If there are no errors then, shutdown and restart all the containers.

+        $ docker-compose down
+        $ docker-compose up -d

+1. The Nextcloud instance will still be in maintenance mode, execute the following commands in the cron container:

+        $ su www-data -s /bin/sh -c 'php occ maintenance:mode --off'
+        $ su www-data -s /bin/sh -c 'php occ maintenance:data-fingerprint'